One Couple's Personalized Fall Wedding in South Carolina

 "We wanted to show our friends and family how much they mean to us by having the very best food, drinks, and entertainment along with an atmosphere that was elegant and dreamy at the same time," Madeline explains.
 Shortly after getting engaged, the couple asked Meagan Warren to help them achieve their vision.
 Together, they planned a timeless event that centered around nature and tradition.
 The former inspired their rich color palette; the latter inspired their many meaningful touches.

 Madeline and Brad officially tied the knot on November 4, 2017.
-The romantic celebration was held at Wavering Place plantation in Eastover, South Carolina, located just 30 minutes from their Columbia home.
+The wedding was held at Wavering Place plantation in Eastover, South Carolina, located just 30 minutes from their Columbia home.
 Despite hosting 125 guests, the event felt surprisingly intimate.
 That's in part due to their warm, inviting color scheme and their relaxed reception setup.
 Above all else, though, the personalized details set their wedding apart from the rest.
 "Our wedding was special because we feel like it really portrayed who we are as a couple," Madeline says.

 Madeline and Brad's stationery suite began with a custom save-the-date.
 It was adorned with the couple's pastoral crest by Lemontree Calligraphy & Illustration.